Lack of sleep with a baby

-Try and identify what may be causing problems with your sleep, for example, is this due to the baby being unsettled or do you have problems falling back to sleep once the baby has been settled?
+Try and identify what may be causing problems with your sleep.
+For example, is this due to the baby not sleeping or being unsettled?
+Or do you have problems falling back to sleep once the baby has been settled?
 It is then useful to try and come up with some practical strategies with your partner or other support people to help you get the sleep you need.
-This may include for example someone else doing the midnight feed, or, if your baby tends to cry frequently this may include arranging for someone to take the baby for a long pram walk.
+This may include, for example, someone else doing the midnight feed.
+Or, if your baby tends to cry frequently this may include arranging for someone to take the baby for a long pram walk.

 I think the sleep deprivation and new mother experience makes you very vulnerable and you need people around who will be there and help you.
 Preferably your partner, but also your family and friends.

-Talking with your maternal and child health nurse, general practitioner or paediatrician may also give you some insights, as can calling a helpline to get some practical tips.
+Talking with your maternal and child health nurse, general practitioner or paediatrician may also give you some insights on how to help lack of sleep, as can calling a helpline to get some practical tips.

 Sleep is a basic human need.
 Don’t underestimate how much it can help you by building your energy, resilience and help you to maintain a positive and realistic outlook.

 It is easy to forget how much sleep we’re missing out on and it is important to ask yourself how much your sleep and quality of sleep may be impacted.

 Parenting can be challenging enough without the added burden of doing it with too little sleep.
 Sometimes we might need to prioritise sleep over other chores which can wait and be easier to do when you are not feeling so sleep deprived.

 3. Take your baby out for a walk each morning